PaviLee/laser-cat-toy/README.md

 # laser-cat-toy
-An Arduino based laser cat toy.
-This laser turret autonomously moves the laser to keep your cat entertained.
+An Arduino based laser cat toy that autonomously moves the laser to keep your cat entertained.